mpritham/probabilisp/report.md

 ### Major tasks and capabilities

+Probabalisp is a general, lisp-like programming language.
+As such, it supports general lisp programming features such as:
+1. Function definitions
+2. Lambda functions
+3. Lists
+4. Let expressions to declare local variables
+5. Boolean, Integer, and Floating point declaration
+6. Integer and Floating point arithmetic
+7. Conditional execution via `if` and `cond` statements

+It extends the basic functionality of a lisp-like programming language (such as Scheme) by adding primitives for probabilistic statements.
+This includes support for:
+1. Constructing uniform distributions
+2. Joining 2 distributions by concatenating their event sets
+3. Sampling from a distribution with replacement
+4. Sampling from a distribution without replacement
+5. Computing the probabability of an event given a distribution

+The major tasks required to implement Probabalisp were:
+1. A parser to convert raw text into a Probabalisp abstract syntax tree
+2. An interpreter to maintain an environment, and excute code given a Probabalisp AST value
+3. A library to represent probability distributions and events, as well as compute probabilities

+### Components of the project

 1. A monadic parser combinator library was implemented to lex Probabilisp tokens, and parse Probabilisp expressions.
 The parser's main abstraction is as follows:

     ```haskell